Admissions

 Financial Aid

-Domestic students are also eligible for financial aid, with 90% of Berkeley graduate students receiving some form of support, making a world-class education more accessible.
+Domestic students are also eligible for financial aid, with two-thirds of UC Berkeley students receiving financial aid, making a world-class education more accessible.

 For more details on tuition & fees, and funding options—including federal grants, loans, departmental scholarships, and more comprehensive funding packages through university-wide opportunities like Academic Student Employment (ASE), or the Mastercard Foundation Scholars Program, please review Berkeley Journalism’s Costs & Funding page.